German bank groups see low rates as creeping threat to economy

 "In times of low interest rates, it becomes increasingly difficult to achieve appropriate returns," said Raimund Roeseler, head of bank supervisor Bafin.

-"In the end this could dampen capitalization and could lead banks to invest in riskier business fields."
+"In the end this could dampen capitalisation and could lead banks to invest in riskier business fields."

 BUBBLES